canjs/canjs/guides/getting-started-tutorial/app-state.md

 ```

 ## Routing
-Before we dive into the details of the Application State object,
+Before we dive into the details of the AppState object,
 let's quickly discuss routing.
 Routing in CanJS allows
 us to manage browser history and client state by synchronizing the
 window.location.hash with a `can.Map`.
 In other words, we can use routing to